ArapKBett/hybrid_ids_project/README.md

 Collect network traffic data for analyzing network performance, troubleshooting issues, and detecting potential security threats.
-Here are some two methods and tools you can use:
+Here are some methods and tools you can use:

 ### 1. **Packet Capture Tools**
 - **Wireshark**: A widely-used network protocol analyzer that captures and displays data packets in real-time.
 It allows you to filter and analyze traffic at a very detailed level.